mwalmsley/galaxy_mnist/README.md

 # GalaxyMNIST

 Galaxy images labelled by morphology (shape).
-Aimed at ML development and teaching.
+Aimed at ML debugging and teaching.

 Contains 10,000 images of galaxies (3x64x64), confidently labelled by Galaxy Zoo volunteers as belonging to one of four morphology classes.